-The key_id , also known as the key name, is a domain name uniquely identifying the key.
+The $k \in y_i d$ , also known as the key name, is a domain name uniquely identifying the key.
 It can be used in a server statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.

-The algorithm_id is a string that specifies a security/authentication algorithm.
-The named server supports hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384 and hmac-sha512 TSIG authentication.
+The algorithm\id is a string that specifies a security/authentication algorithm.
+Named supports hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384 and hmac-sha512 TSIG authentication.
 Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g. hmac-sha1-80.
-The secret_string is the secret to be used by the algorithm, and is treated as a base-64 encoded string.
+The secret\string is the secret to be used by the algorithm, and is treated as a Base64 encoded string.